steaks/nina-five/README.md

-# Nina Five
+# Nina's Five

-Nina Five is a strategic card game for 4 players, divided into 2 teams.
+Nina's Five is a strategic card game for 4 players, divided into 2 teams.
 Each team builds poker hands.
 The best poker hand takes the trick.
 The twist comes from the peekaboo card, a secret card that can be played to ruin your opponents' hand.

 ##  Setup
 Form two teams of two players each.
 And use a standard52-card deck plus 2 jokers.